-If the box "Silent mode" is checked any infected files will be dealt with automatically according to the following rules:
+If the action specified on the Virus page is the default action i.e. the interactive option, and silent mode is selected, any infected files will be dealt with automatically according to the following rules:

-- If "with general answer Yes (OK)" is selected, no action will be taken in relation to the infected file. - > If the second option "with general answer No (Cancel)" is selected any infected file will be automatically moved to the virus chest.
+- > If "with general answer Yes (OK)" is selected, no action will be taken in relation to the infected file - > If the second option "with general answer No (Cancel)" is selected any infected file will be automatically moved to the virus chest.

-If this box is left unchecked, the normal virus alert screen will be displayed, asking how you want to deal with the infected file.
+If the action specified on the Virus page is the default action and this box is left unchecked, the normal virus alert screen will be displayed asking how you want to deal with the infected file.